ayush1208/Virtual-Reality-Simulation/README.md

 We have 2 modes of cameras , one is the bird eye view and the other is the human view.
 We can switch between this views anytime we want.

+We have also implemented 2 types of texturing - spherical and planar.

 We can also make our avatar sit on one of the planes and move along with the plane.

 Few Screenshots and a Demo Video has been added.